vzalberto/gifeed/README.md

 Traditionally, I'd go with a Vue or React template project to take care of binding the input tag contents with an AJAX request.
 However, that sounds and feels like an overkill.
 I felt like this was the time to finally dip my toes in the world of observables.

 I stumbled upon this post [How to build a search bar with RxJS](https://www.digitalocean.com/community/tutorials/how-to-build-a-search-bar-with-rxjs) and tailored the code to the needs of the project.
 Since it is a fairly straight forward solution, I had to comment the code in order to soldify my understanding of the new concepts I was dealing with.
 As one senior front end developer once told (warned) me, observables will open your mind to new ways of designing and thinking about web applications.
+Now I can barely, but firmly, confirm that affirmation.

 ### How does it look?